alicedoherty/algorithms-project/Readme.txt

 Aoife
 - Worked on searching for all trips with a given arrival time (part 3)
-- Contributed to design doc
+- Contributed to design document

 Alice
-- Worked on the front interface (command line)
+- Connecting front interface to each of the functionalities
 - Taking in user input and error checking
 - Recorded demo video